FAQs

 Do you frame the work?

 Framing is available for an additional fee.
 These are float mounted and can be customised.
+Alternatively I can arrange for various other framing options through a local workshop.

 Please contact me for futher information